PG::

 For example: “SELECT $1::int”

-should be 0 for text results, 1 for binary.
+The optional result_format should be 0 for text results, 1 for binary.

-).
+type_map can be a PG::TypeMap derivation (such as PG::BasicTypeMapForQueries).
 This will type cast the params from various Ruby types before transmission based on the encoders defined by the type map.
 When a type encoder is used the format and oid of a given bind parameter are retrieved from the encoder instead out of the hash form described above.

 → nil

 Execute prepared named statement specified by statement_name asynchronously, and returns immediately.
-On failure, it raises a PG::Error
+On failure, it raises a PG::Error.

-is an array of the optional bind parameters for the SQL query.
-Each element of the params
+params is an array of the optional bind parameters for the SQL query.
+Each element of the params array may be either:

-a hash of the form: {:value => String (value of bind parameter) :format => Integer (0 for text, 1 for binary) } or, it may be a String.
-If it is a string, that is equivalent to the hash: { :value => <string value>, :format => 0 }
+or, it may be a String.
+If it is a string, that is equivalent to the hash:

 PostgreSQL bind parameters are represented as $1, $2, $3, etc., inside the SQL query.
-The 0th element of the params
+The 0th element of the params array is bound to $1, the 1st element is bound to $2, etc. nil is treated as NULL.

-should be 0 for text results, 1 for binary.
+The optional result_format should be 0 for text results, 1 for binary.

-).
+type_map can be a PG::TypeMap derivation (such as PG::BasicTypeMapForQueries).
 This will type cast the params from various Ruby types before transmission based on the encoders defined by the type map.
 When a type encoder is used the format and oid of a given bind parameter are retrieved from the encoder instead out of the hash form described above.

 Sets the client encoding to the encoding String.

 If Ruby has its Encoding.default_internal set, set PostgreSQL’s client_encoding to match.
-Returns the new Encoding, or nil
+Returns the new Encoding, or nil if the default internal encoding wasn’t set.

 Sets connection’s context display mode to context_visibility and returns the previous setting.
 Available settings are: